-Though it is true that more than a few of the uniforms surrounding her casket were worn by former, current, and future All-Star WNBA Pros of the female persuasion, during her prime playing days that reality was a longways off.
+Though it is true that more than a few of the uniforms surrounding her casket were worn by former, current, and future All-Star WNBA Pros of the female persuasion, during her prime playing days that reality was a long way off.
 It was, however, that realization of her path forward that made her work as hard on the court as on the books that defined her coaching style and outlook on life.
 She had a tenacious work ethic and an equally driven desire for knowledge in all forms.
-Which is why all women who became a part of her basketball program were not only encouraged but required to give as much effort on their studies as they were instructed to play ball.
+Therefore, all women who became a part of her basketball program were not only encouraged but required to give as much effort to their studies as they were instructed to play ball.

 It had a way of reassuring the ones that were concerned about their daughter’s future aside from the game and weeding out the dreamers or singularly focused players that weren’t as serious about the books as the balls.
 No pun intended, but even on that subject she had a habit of keeping tabs and quiet console with most of her players to inspire them to see the big picture without sacrificing too much of the full college experience.
 This is not to say she was always right, or a saint, or that all her players felt gratitude or love for her.
 Hell, some of them probably wish that they were here today, if only to get the last word.

 But it was the fact that she was honest and straight-forward in her ways and her words.
 You may not like what she said, but you knew why she said it.
 She also could have words with you one minute and the next she’s asking how your sick uncle from back home is doing and please give him her best.
 She volunteered in the community, she helped look in on her Dad after her Mom passed and was the best Aunt her brother’s kids could have…even if she was their only one.
 Every season she ran up and down that court shouting plays and giving refs the business.
 And year after year, she cheered for every one of her players that crossed that stage, shook those hands, and got that degree.
 As loud as she was over the crowds in the gym, she was just as boisterous out in the audience of graduating students.